 - Sensitive data is always transmitted using TLS

-- Servers, frameworks and system component have all critical and high priority patches installed ASAP once verification has taken place, other patches are installed alongside platform updates
+- Servers, frameworks, and system components have all critical and high priority patches installed ASAP once verification has taken place, other patches are installed alongside platform updates

 - A pre-configured ‘gold hardened’ image is used for all server builds